Different schools of feng shui

 There are basically two approaches in feng shui at the moment:

 1) Classical feng shui which includes form school and compass school based on ancient Chinese classical feng shui texts and

 2) Modern or contemporary feng shui includes and transcends the classical feng shui and also utilises modern, evidence-based environmental sciences and approaches such as environmental psychology, Sick Building Syndrome (SBS), electromagnetic pollution and radiation, dirty electricity (DR), geopathic stress, ergonomics, cognitive ergonomics, space conditioning (in feng shui called space clearing and clutter management) and more.

 As a rule of thumb: follow modern developments in feng shui.
-Be aware of dogmatic, devisive, traditional, ‘authentic’ or ‘real’ feng shui which can give you all kinds of ‘false problems’.
-A lot of traditional feng shui is culture specific and may not apply to life in the modern western world.
+Be aware of dogmatic, divisive, traditional, ‘authentic’ or ‘real’ feng shui which can give you all kinds of ‘false problems’.
+A lot of traditional feng shui is culture-specific and may not apply to life in the modern western world.
 Would you use an old map of China to navigate your journey in the UK?
 Most traditional, ‘authentic’ feng shui doesn’t take into account modern problems such as electromagnetic pollution, geopathic stress and sick building syndrome which research suggests can cause all kinds of health problems (watch this video about the dangers of electro-smog).
 Don’t follow any feng shui tradition that doesn’t make sense to you and is fear-based.
 Find out what type of feng shui resonates best with you and your belief system.
-For example, I offer vastu shastra consultancy (which is an Indian system similar to feng shui) for people who come from that culture, although strangely enough many Indian clients prefer feng shui to vastu shastra.
+For example, I offer vastu shastra consultancy (which is an Indian system similar to feng shui) for people who come from that culture, although strangely enough, many Indian clients prefer feng shui to vastu shastra.
 Horses for courses.

 Find out more about the difference between compass bagua and modern three-gate bagua